PyVRP/PyVRP/docs/source/index.rst

 It currently supports VRPs with:

 * Pickups and deliveries between depots and clients (capacitated VRP, VRP with simultaneous pickup and delivery, VRP with backhaul);
-* Vehicles of different capacities, costs, shift durations, and maximum distance and duration constraints (heterogeneous fleet VRP);
+* Vehicles of different capacities, costs, shift durations, routing profiles, and maximum distance and duration constraints (heterogeneous fleet VRP, site-dependent VRP);
 * Time windows, client service durations, and release times (VRP with time windows and release times);
 * Multiple depots (multi-depot VRP);
 * Optional clients with prizes for visiting (prize collecting, team orienteering problem);